metal-stack/metalctl/docs/metalctl_switch.md

 * [metalctl switch detail](metalctl_switch_detail.md)	 - switch details
 * [metalctl switch edit](metalctl_switch_edit.md)	 - edit the switch through an editor and update
 * [metalctl switch list](metalctl_switch_list.md)	 - list all switches
-* [metalctl switch replace](metalctl_switch_replace.md)	 - Put a leaf switch into replace mode in preparation for physical replacement.
+* [metalctl switch replace](metalctl_switch_replace.md)	 - put a leaf switch into replace mode in preparation for physical replacement.
 For a description of the steps involved see the long help.
 * [metalctl switch update](metalctl_switch_update.md)	 - updates the switch